Where to Skate: Skateparks

 nycgovparks.org

-Opened in 2010 and located across the street and south of the old Yankee Stadium site — and four or five blocks south of Mullaly Park.
+Opened in 2010 and located across the street and south of the old Yankee Stadium site — and four or five blocks south of Mullaly Skatepark.
 Mostly open air, with just a small part under the elevated subway tracks.
 The site is all concrete, so there are ledges and such, but no ramps or pipes.

-Wlliamsbbridge Oval Skatepark
+Wlliamsbridge Oval Skatepark

-Reservoir Oval East btw Holt Place and Reservoir Place, Norwood
+Reservoir Oval East btw Holt Place and Reservoir Place,

 New skatepark opened August 2019.